 A 10 volume cookbook, Apicius’ De re coquinaria (4th – 5th centuries AD) survives and Pliny the Elder’s great Natural History (c77 AD) is a fine source on edible plants.

-For the ordinary Roman, ientaculum was breakfast, served at day break.
+For the ordinary Roman, their diet started with, ientaculum – breakfast, this was served at day break.
 A small lunch, prandium, was eaten at around 11am.
 The cena was the main meal of the day.
 They may have eaten a late supper called vesperna.

 Richer citizens in time, freed from the rhythms of manual labour, ate a bigger cena from late afternoon, abandoning the final supper.